nihalahmed/GameCenterManager/README.md

     <li>Improved Game Center Availability Checking and Error Reporting.
 Now check for the availablity of Game Center with the <tt>checkGameCenterAvailability</tt> method. </li>
    <li>Makes improvements to thread switching - now UI tasks are performed on the main thread.
 Previously they were performed on a background thread for Game Center. </li>
     <li>In depth error reporting for Game Center errors and availability issues.</li>
     <li>The demo app has undergone massive improvements, including many interface improvements.
-To eliminate redundancy, the iPad part of the Demo App has been removed - Game Center Manager still works with iPad though. </li>
+To eliminate redundancy, the iPad part of the Demo App has been removed - GameKit Manager still works with iPad though. </li>
     <li>Code cleanup and reorganization to make it easier on the eyes.</li>
     <li>Upgrades ARMV6 assembler codegen from THUMB to ARM</li>
     <ul>